Year 6 2025 - 2026

 A warm welcome to Year 6's class page.

-In Year 6, we are proud of our children and everything we do- this page provides details of the upcoming curriculum for Autumn 2025 and all of the exciting learning opportunities that will take place.
+In Year 6, we are proud of our children and everything we do- this page provides details of the upcoming curriculum for Summer 2026 and all of the exciting learning opportunities that will take place.
 If you have any questions or require more information, please get in touch.
 Many thanks,

 Mrs Vogel